Paul Martini

-Paul Lloyd Martini (born November 2, 1960 in Weston, Ontario) is a Canadian former pair skater.
+Paul Lloyd Martini (born November 2, 1960) is a Canadian former pair skater.
 With partner Barbara Underhill, he is the 1979–1983 Canadian national champion, the 1984 World champion, and the 1978 World Junior champion.
 They represented Canada at the 1980 Winter Olympics, where they placed 9th, and at the 1984 Winter Olympics, where they placed 7th.
 Less than a month after the 1984 Olympics, they redeemed themselves by winning the World Championship in Ottawa.
-After that competition, they began an lengthy and successful professional career.
+After that competition, they began a lengthy and successful professional career.